fhiso/sources-and-citations/creators-name.md

 If a name naturally contains a comma, the defaulting rules listed above may yield incorrect results.
-In these cases the explicit forms of those name parts *should* be given.  [*Editorial note &mdash;* This standard does not current state whether defaulting acts on the escaped or unescaped *bibliographic version*.
-It is therefore as-yet undefined whether an *escaped character*, `%{2C}`, can hide a comma from the defaulting rules.]
+In these cases the explicit forms of those name parts *should* be given.  [*Editorial note &mdash;* This draft does not currently state whether defaulting acts on the escaped or unescaped *bibliographic version*.
+It is therefore not yet defined whether the *escaped character* `%{2C}` can hide a comma from the defaulting rules.]

 ## Stylistic recommendations